History of the Mai Tai

 Add juice from one fresh Lime.

-But for now let’s take the story on face value that as Vic often did he was developing a new cocktail using the French almond syrup Orgeat, and decided to pair it with a rich, long aged rum for some special guests.
-That’s less far-fetched.
-Trader Vic had a great palette and his riff on a Rum Sour was a delight, and adding the almond-based Orgeat and orange-based Curacao added additional depth to the cocktail.
-With only five ingredients the Mai Tai is fairly simple in execution.
+But for now let’s take the story on face value that as Vic often did he was developing a new cocktail.
+The French almond syrup Orgeat was already part of the Fog Cutter and Scorpion cocktails and it was paired with a rich, long aged rum for some special guests.
+That’s decidedly less far-fetched.
+Trader Vic had a great palette and his riff on a Rum Sour was a delight, and inclusion of the almond-based Orgeat and orange-based Curacao provided additional depth to the cocktail.
+With only five ingredients the Mai Tai is fairly simple in execution and allows a quality rum to shine.
+That name sure sounded perfect for his Polynesian restaurant and with the endorsement of his friends, Vic must have realized he stumbled onto a winner.

-According to Trader Vic’s lore, this cocktail became an immediate hit and immediately caused supplies of the famed 17-year old rum to evaporate.
-But the supposed history on this is quite fuzzy.
+According to Trader Vic’s lore, the new cocktail became an immediate hit and caused supplies of the famed 17-year old rum to evaporate.
+There’s all kinds of evidence that Wray & Nephew 17 was an oddball limited release, though Wray had plenty of 15 yr rum for Trader Vic to use when the 17 ran out after a year.
+But was the Mai Tai actually a hit?
+The supposed history on this is quite fuzzy.

-For one, if this was such an immediate hit why is there no mention of the cocktail in Bergeron’s 1946 Book of Food and Drink?
+For one, if this was such an immediate hit why is there no mention of the Mai Tai in Bergeron’s 1946 Book of Food and Drink?
 Or in the Bartender’s Guide published the next year?

 Curious.